klavavej/netlify-feature-tour-app-test/README.md

 ## Speedily deploy your own version

-Deploy your own version of this example site by selecting the Deploy to Netlify Button below.
+Deploy your your own version of this exaample "site" by selecting the Deploy to Netlify Button below.
 This will automatically:

 - Clone a copy of this repo to your own GitHub account
 - Create a new project in your [Netlify account](https://app.netlify.com/?utm_medium=social&utm_source=github&utm_campaign=devex&utm_content=devex-examples), linked to your new repo